 Since our hotel was in Shibuya, we were going to go through the crossing at its more busier time.
 Lots of people, eh?

-Some exclusive snacks I bought back from Odaiba.
+I bought some exclusive snacks at Odaiba.
 The cookies and hard-boiled sweets didn’t actually taste that special.

 Believe it or not, road works can happen in the middle of the night here in Japan… literally.
 Some was happening near our hotel every 3am in the morning so I hardly got any sleep.
 Had to go get these earplugs to help on the way back.

 Crows in Japan seem to be so much louder than the UK.
 Probably because of all the noise they have to compete with.